Darlie Routier: Trial

 San Antonio chief medical examiner Vincent DiMaio testified that the wound to Routier's neck came within two millimeters of her carotid artery and that it was not consistent with the self-inflicted wounds he had seen in the past.
 That differed from the assertions of her treating physicians, who had told police officials that the wounds might have been self-inflicted.
 Tom Bevel testified that cast-off blood found on the back of Routier's nightshirt indicated that she had raised the knife over her head as she withdrew it from each boy to stab again.

 One crucial aspect of the defense case was the bloody sock found outside the house.
 While the police contended that this was merely a ruse designed to falsely implicate an intruder had fled the scene, the defense contended that it proved Routier could not have committed the crime.
 Damon was alive when the paramedics arrived on the scene and the medical examiner testified that the boy could only have survived approximately eight minutes after receiving his injuries.
 Routier was on the phone with 9-1-1 for almost six minutes.
-The defense argued that this did not leave enough time for Routier to cut herself, stage the crime scene, plant the sock outside the house and then return before the paramedics arrived.
+The defense argued that this did not leave enough time for Routier to cut herself, stage the crime scene, plant the sock outside the house, and then return before the paramedics arrived.
 They also stated that, despite her injuries, Routier's blood was not found in the garage or anywhere outside the home.
 The prosecution countered that Routier could have planted the sock before self-inflicting her own injuries, and the medical examiner's stated survival time for Damon after he was stabbed was only an estimation.
 On February 1, Routier was convicted of murdering Damon.
 On February 4, she was sentenced to death by lethal injection.

-Women sentenced to death under Texas law are housed in the Mountain View Unit in Gatesville, Texas.
+Women sentenced to death under Texas law are housed in the Patrick O'Daniel Unit (formerly Mountain View Unit) in Gatesville, Texas.

 Post-trial claims and appeals

 Defense attorneys allege numerous errors were made during Routier's trial and in the official transcript of it, as well as the investigation of the murders, especially at the crime scene.
 An appeals court dismissed these claims, as did a court ruling on her habeas corpus petition.
 In June 2008, Routier was granted the right to new DNA tests.
 Her appeals were remanded to the state level for improved DNA testing.
-On January 29, 2014, Chief Judge of the Western District Fred Biery granted a request from prosecution and defense for her case for further DNA tests vital to the defense to be performed on a bloody fingerprint found in the house, a bloody sock and her nightshirt.
+On January 29, 2014, then-Chief Judge of the United States District Court for the Western District of Texas Samuel Frederick Biery Jr. granted a request from prosecution and defense for her case for further DNA tests vital to the defense to be performed on a bloody fingerprint found in the house, a bloody sock and her nightshirt.
 In 2018, the Criminal District Court No. 3 ordered a third round of DNA testing with the backing of both prosecution and defense.